-- Each ground ball has a via to minimize impedance and conduct heat away from the device.
-(Section 11.2) - Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
+- □ Multiple vias (eg, 9) have been used to connect the center pad to the PCB ground plane.
+These minimize impedance and conduct heat away from the device.
+(Section 11.2). - □ Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
 This create a good, solid, ground plane.